AmarSinghRajput/Assignment/README.md

 CocoaPods - Dependency Management
 Authors

-Your Name - Initial work - Your Github
+Amar Singh - Initial work - (https://github.com/AmarSinghRajput/Assignment/)
 License

 This project is licensed under the MIT License - see the LICENSE.md file for details